-The 5 Great Benefits Your Peers Are Having From Quality Contact Data
+The 6 Great Benefits Your Peers Are Having From Quality Contact Data

 If you can get your contact data quality up to acceptable levels and keep things that way over time, you’ll enjoy…

 Bad data comes with a lot of hidden costs that may be taking a massive chunk out of your potential profits.
-It’s estimated that mistakes regarding simple things like duplicate contact entries and misspelt addresses could be costing companies between 10-25% of their revenue each year; recovering these funds could make a huge difference in many organizations’ overall viability.
+It’s estimated that mistakes regarding simple things like duplicate contact entries and misspelled addresses could be costing companies between 10-25% of their revenue each year; recovering these funds could make a huge difference in many organizations’ overall viability.